FCS-analysis/PyCorrFit/Readme.txt

-Scientific tool for fitting correlation curves on a logarithmic plot.

 In current biomedical research, fluorescence correlation spectroscopy (FCS) is  applied to characterize molecular dynamic processes in vitro and in living cells.
 Commercial FCS setups only permit data analysis that is limited to  a specific instrument by